TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 The longest common subsequence is `1, 4, 5, 6`.

 Write a program which accepts two command line arguments--each list--and outputs the longest common subsequence between the two lists.
-Input arguments should be in array notation:
+Input arguments should be in comma separated list notation:
 `1, 2, 14, 11, 31, 7, 9`.

 Your program should be able to parse these lists into some internal representation in your choice language (ideally an array).
-From there, the program should compare the two arrays to find the longest common subsequence and output it in array notation to the user.
+From there, the program should compare the two arrays to find the longest common subsequence and output it in comma separated list notation to the user.

 The following is recursive pseudocode that you can use for reference: